ossf/fuzz-introspector/doc/sphinx/source/user-guides/analyse-sink-function.rst

 The HTML report of the Fuzz Introspector Sink Analyser shows all existing sink functions/methods in the target project.
 The table report also contains some runtime coverage and information for each sink function/method in the table.
-A sample result of the html table report for project croniter is shown below.
+A sample result of the html table report for project ``libssh`` is shown below.

 .. figure:: /user-guides/images/sink-analyser-html-table.png